CloudTestDrive/EventLabs/AppDev/jcs-create/README.md

 ### Steps ###

-[Sign in](../common/sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com/sign-in](https://cloud.oracle.com/sign-in).
+Go to the Console (see Access inforrmation that was delivered to you in the workshop, or login to your [trial environment](https://cloud.oracle.com/sign-in) ).
 On the dashboard click the hamburger icon on the Java tile.
 Select **Open Service Console**.

 ![](images/01.png)